The State-of-the-Art in Lifelog Retrieval: A Review of Progress at the ACM Lifelog Search Challenge Workshop 2022-24: Comparative Analysis of System Performance through the Years

 \subsubsection{Time to First Correct Submission}

+To contextualise the above correctness patterns, we now analyse time-to-first-correct as a proxy for query formulation and interaction efficiency.
 Figure~\ref{fig:first_correct_submission_by_all_teams_by_task_type_and_year} shows the distribution of the time taken by teams to make their first correct submission.
 For KIS and QA tasks, the median times remained relatively stable across years, but the spread increased in 2024 due to system instance variability.
 This indicates that while some instances responded quickly, others took considerably longer.
-Outliers in 2024 represent configurations that struggled to deliver timely correct submissions, demonstrating the varied effectiveness of system tuning across instances.
+Outliers in 2024 represent instances that struggled to deliver timely, correct submissions, demonstrating the user variability across instances.

 For QA tasks, the spread of times was consistently large across the years, but a slight improvement in the median time in 2024 suggests some gains in system efficiency.
 The ad-hoc retrieval tasks showed the highest variability in 2024, with some teams submitting correct answers quickly and others taking substantially longer.
-This wide range of performance reflects the complexity of open-ended queries and the exploratory nature of multiple instances, with different configurations demonstrating varying levels of success.
+This wide range of performance reflects the complexity of open-ended queries and the exploratory nature of multiple instances, with different users demonstrating varying levels of success.
+These timing effects help explain the larger precision differences observed above and prepare for our comparison of \emph{scores}, which combine correctness and timing in the official evaluation

 \Figure[t!][width=0.99\columnwidth]{Figures/Trends/first_correct_submission_by_all_teams_by_task_type_and_year}{Time to first correct submission by all teams in LSC'22, '23, and '24. }